SofKov/PPT-Python/README.md

 # PPT-Python
-PowerPoint Presentation about Python... made in Python!
+PowerPoint Presentation about Python... made in Python, using the pptx module.